ITRS-Group/cordial/gdna/README.md

   ![Plugin Summary](screenshots/gdna-12.png)

-## EMail Reports
+## Email Reports

 GDNA can be configured to send regular reports via email.
-The email contains a simple cover-page summary and an XLSX workbook attachment that contains similar report data to the Dataviews above.
+The email contains a selectable cover-page summary and an XLSX workbook attachment that contains similar report data to the Dataviews above.

 💡 To protect against the accidental exposure of potentially sensitive or confidential system identifiers, the default reports in the XLSX workbook scramble server names, host IDs and some other data.
 This can be changed in the configuration.